This page will contain up to date information as it becomes available on the requirements of the proposed amendment rules as they affect:

 The draft Amendment Rules were shared with the AGM in 2017, approved by the Lord President in 2018 and Scottish Ministers (following consultation with the Competition and Markets Authority) in 2019.

 The Amendment Rules will come into operation in a staggered manner.
 The amendment to Rule C4.4 requiring mandatory Solicitor Advocate CPD come into operation on 1 December 2019.
 See below regarding guidance for Solicitor Advocate CPD.
 Amendments to the process and criteria for granting rights of audience come into operation on 1 January 2020 for criminal rights of audience (Practice Rule C4.2) and on 1 July 2020 for civil rights of audience (Practice Rule C4.3).
-Guidance on the new process and criteria will be notified to the profession in due course.

 The amendment to Practice Rule C4.2 comes into operation on 1 January 2020.
 The amendments require that applicants seeking criminal extended rights of audience will require to undertake an introductory course prior to application and applications for admission onto the course of training will be sifted by the Rights of Audience Sub-Committee.
 Further detail on the new process can be found here in relation to the criminal process and this will equally apply to the civil process from 1 July 2020.